How Parcel Lockers Will Transform Last Mile Delivery

 Therefore, for parcel locker networks to be an effective solution to our parcel delivery challenges, they should be carrier-agnostic; where locker providers and delivery companies work together seamlessly across the industry.
 Likewise, locations of locker sites should be carefully analyzed for proximity to prospective consumers to help drive route density within the delivery network.

 An example of such a coordinated approach can be found within Singapore.
-In December last year, we at Parcel Perform had the pleasure in working with the Singapore government and the Info-communications Media Development Authority (IMDA) to launch the Locker Alliance programme; a collective parcel locker system allowing different locker operators, end-consumers and merchant partners to use the network seamlessly.
+In December last year the Singapore government and the Info-communications Media Development Authority (IMDA) launched the Locker Alliance programme; a collective parcel locker system allowing different locker operators, end-consumers and merchant partners to use the network seamlessly.

 Lockers are situated in several transport hubs near public housing estates around Singapore, allowing consumers to access their deliveries at their convenience.
 This project offers a vast range of benefits to consumers and the logistics industry: